• Skip to primary navigation

 Soft, rich, devil's food cookies with mini chocolate chips.
 Melt in your mouth delicious and the perfect chocolate cookie to pair with a bold coffee.

-Course Dessert
+Course: Dessert

-Cuisine American
+Cuisine: American

-Keyword Chocolate Cookies, Devil's Food Chocolate Chip Cookies, Devil's Food Cookies
+Keyword: Chocolate Cookies, Devil's Food Chocolate Chip Cookies, Devil's Food Cookies

-Prep Time 5 minutes
+Prep Time: 5 minutes minutes

-Cook Time 16 minutes
+Cook Time: 16 minutes minutes

-Total Time 19 minutes
+Total Time: 19 minutes minutes

-Servings 46 Cookies
+Servings: 46 Cookies

 Ingredients

-• 3 cups einkorn flour
+• 3 cups all-purpose flour (360g) we use einkorn flour

 • 1/3 cup cacao